ViguierB/VSCode_Epitech_Header/README.md

-# epi-header README
+# epiheader README

-This is the README for your extension "epi-header".
+This is the README for your extension "epiheader".
 After writing up a brief description, we recommend including the following sections.

 ## Features